Boosting propagule transport models with individual-specific data from mobile apps

 The selected day suitability model contained all considered parameters (Table~\ref{tab:day-parameters}).
 The traffic was estimated highest on Saturdays and to peak on July $14$.
 The rates of fishing trips during the weekly peak was estimated to be $2.27$ times higher than on the weekly low; yearly cycles changed the expected traffic rate by up to factor $6.6$.
 The confidence intervals were relatively narrow for most of the parameters; only the shape parameter for the weekly cycles had a large upper confidence interval bound.
 The temporal distribution of trips and the expected trip rates estimated by the model are displayed in Figure~\ref{fig:day-trips}.

-The simplest angler activeness and destination choice model with $\Delta\mt{AIC}\leq10$ included $15$ parameters (Table~\ref{tab:gravity-parameters}; $\Delta\mt{AIC}=1.5$).
+The angler activeness and destination choice model with the least number of parameters and $\Delta\mt{AIC}\leq10$ included $15$ parameters (Table~\ref{tab:gravity-parameters}; $\Delta\mt{AIC}=1.5$).
 The model with minimal AIC included the number of website visits as an additional covariate.
 The selected model uses localities' population counts and the mean income numbers to estimate angler activeness.
 The angler activeness varied by up to factor $4.5$ among localities.
 For a locality with median characteristics, a population increase of $1000$ increases angler activeness by $6\%$, and a mean income increase by $\text{CAD}\,1000$ increases activeness by $2\%$.

 The localities from which anglers make the most consecutive trips between infested and uninfested subbasins were the population centres Calgary and Edmonton.
 Setting the trip count into relation with the number of registered anglers, Calgary, located in direct proximity to the infested area, had higher relevant traffic with $2.86$ high-risk trips per registered angler and year as compared to $0.65$ for Edmonton.
 Considering all inhabitants, rural municipalities had higher relative trip counts: the $100$ localities with the most high-risk trips per inhabitant had less than $8\,000$ inhabitants.